ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Curves.md

 To begin with, we need to understand what a shape is.
-We'll define it as
+We'll define a shape as a set of p